 |Sitebuilder.com||Keeping it Simple||Free version||24/7 Phone, Forum|

 |Site123||Speedy Set-up||Free version||24/7 Live Chat, Email|

 Wix is one of the most popular website building tools to date, with over 100 million registered users.
-Their success has grown due to their effortlessly simple interface - it’s drag and drop at its very best!
-It is one of the most intuitive website builders we’ve tested, and you really can have a website up and running in a matter of minutes if you use of their professional looking templates.
+Their success has grown due to their effortlessly simple interface – it’s drag and drop at its very best!
+It is one of the most intuitive and user friendly website builders we’ve tested, and you really can have a website up and running in a matter of minutes if you use one of their professional looking templates.

 We love: Last year, Wix introduced its new artificial intelligence website builder, Wix ADI.
-Answer of a few of Wix ADI’s questions and it will build and populate a customised website template in a matter of minutes!
+Answer a few of Wix ADI’s questions and it will build and populate a customised website template in a matter of minutes!